-By 2015, Romania had reduced its GHG emissions in non-ETS sectors by 5.8 % compared to 1990 levels, remaining well within its 2020 target to limit the increase to 19 %.
-The country also significantly reduced the number of people at risk of poverty or social exclusion by 1.7 million between 2008 and 2015, and had already met its national target in 2013.
-In 2015, Romania exceeded its commitment to reaching a 24 % share of renewable energy in gross final energy consumption and remained well below its national target on primary energy consumption.
-Although it fell 1.1 percentage points short of its tertiary education target in 2016, Romania has made strong progress by raising the tertiary educational attainment rate by 9.6 percentage points between 2008 and 2017 and remained only 0.4 percentage points above its respective target.
-In contrast, its share of early leavers from education and training increased to 18.5 % in the same time period, widening the distance to the national target to 7.2 percentage points.
-Despite a slow rise in the employment rate between 2013 and 2016, a 3.7 percentage point gap remains to be closed by 2020.
-Romania’s R&D intensity fell by 0.08 percentage points between 2008 and 2015, pushing it further form its national target than other Member States.
+Romania significantly reduced the number of people at risk of poverty or social exclusion by 2.1 million between 2008 and 2017 and had already met its national target in 2013.
+In 2016, Romania exceeded its commitment to reaching a 24 % share of renewable energy in gross final energy consumption and remained well below its national target on primary energy consumption.
+By 2016, Romania had reduced its GHG emissions in non-ETS sectors by 3.7 % compared to 1990 levels, remaining well within its 2020 target to limit the increase to 19 %.
+The country has made strong progress by raising the tertiary educational attainment rate by 10.3 percentage points between 2008 and 2017 and remained only 0.4 percentage points above its respective target.
+In contrast, its share of early leavers from education and training increased to 18.1 % in the same time period, widening the distance to the national target to 6.8 percentage points.
+Due to a gradual rise in the employment rate between 2013 and 2017, Romania was just 1.2 percentage points from its employment goal.
+Romania’s R&D intensity fell by 0.07 percentage points between 2008 and 2016.

 More information about the origin of the data and the calculation of indicators can be obtained via the Europe 2020 indicators dedicated website.

 Under 'Main tables', click on the icons next to the indicators: